 Cost: No fee

-Credit Designations Available: AMA PRA Category 1 Credit™, and Interprofessional Continuing Education (IPCE) credit.
+Credit Designations Available: AMA PRA Category 1 Credit™, Nursing Contact Hours, AAPA Category 1 CME credit, SW CE credit, and Interprofessional Continuing Education (IPCE) credit.

-- Prepare a site needs/asset assessment to identify facilitators and barriers to MAT implementation
+- Prepare a site needs/asset assessment to identify facilitators and barriers to MOUD implementation

-- Review the training and certifications required for specific team members to implement MAT
+- Review the training and certifications required for specific team members to implement MOUD

-- Illustrate skills to assess program readiness to implement MAT, and motivate staff toward adopting this evidenced based practice
+- Illustrate skills to assess program readiness to implement MOUD and motivate staff toward adopting this evidenced-based practice

 In support of improving patient care, this activity has been planned and implemented by Addiction Technology Transfer Center Network and American Academy of Addiction Psychiatry.
 American Academy of Addiction Psychiatry is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 In 2020, AAAP also added accreditation from The American Academy of PAs (AAPA), American Psychological Association (APA), Association for Social Work Boards (ASWB) and American Dental Association (ADA).